 Mudhouse Residency, Agios Ioannis, Greece

-For centuries, Tyrian Purple was worth three times the value of gold.
-Sourced from snails in the Mediterranean Sea, the story goes that the pigment was discovered while a dog’s mouth turned bright purple after eating a snail.
-The color came to be associated with royalty until a synthetic replacement was developed in 1856, discovered accidently during an attempt to create quinine, an anti-malarial drug.
+For centuries, the Tyrian purple pigment was valued at three times the price of gold.
+Sourced from snails in the Mediterranean Sea, legend has it the pigment was discovered when Hercules' dog’s mouth turned bright purple after chewing on a snail.
+Large factories were subsequently built to produce the dye, and the stench of putrifying snails could be smelled for miles.
+The color came to be associated with royalty until 1856, when a synthetic alternative was accidentally discovered during an attempt to create quinine, an anti-malarial drug.